Last Updated on

 Related Photo: Ifugaos in Wedding Dress (1900)

-Even before he was assigned to the Philippines, Worcester already had the passion for travel and photography.
+Even before he was assigned to the Philippines, Worcester already had a passion for travel and photography.
 In fact, his first trip to the Philippines was in 1887 when he became part of a bird-watching expedition led by his professor at the University of Michigan.
 He returned in 1890 with fellow scientist and photographer named Frank L. Bourns to conduct another expedition.

 During this second trip, Worcester was able to travel to some of the most remote places in the country, and meet its inhabitants ranging from hunters and warriors to fishermen and farmers.